Alice42069/post-descent/README.md

 ### revive.ahk

 1. Press `5` when the animation for the airlock door finishes (right after the latch spins around and locks)
-2. Walk up to the player you want to revive
+2. Waste your super
-3. Wait; they will be revived automatically
+3. Walk up to the player you want to revive and look at a wall
-4. Once they are revived, the macro will start swording via controller
+4. Wait; they will be revived automatically
-5. Use the arrow keys or `IJKL` to look around (**do not use mouse!**)
+5. The macro will hold down `X` to revive and spam `RB` to sword
-6. Press `6` to stop swording or wait 15 seconds for it to finish
+6. Use the arrow keys or `IJKL` to look around (**do not use mouse!**)
-7. Pressing `6` will interrupt the current auto revive sequence
+7. Swording will stop after `15` seconds

 ![Revive](Resources/revive.gif)